 10:30am – 11:30am

-I enter the Kwinana office and say a quick hello to the admin staff and therapists.
+I arrive at the Kwinana office and say a quick hello to the admin staff and therapists.
 Kwinana is a busy office and I see a few of my colleagues darting into clinic rooms for speech and physiotherapy appointments.
-I grab one of the available desks and pull up and begin an equipment application of a client with Spina Bifida who needs a new slide board.
-I work away at the application for the next hour, attaching photos, assessment evidence and a quote obtained from a supplier before sending it off to our equipment team for approval.
-The equipment team will examine the document and send it off to our Assistive Technology Team and NDIS for consideration.
+I grab one of the available desks and begin an equipment application for a customer with Spina Bifida who needs a new slide board.
+I work on the application for the next hour, attaching photos, assessment evidence and a quote obtained from a supplier, before sending it off to our Assistive Technology Team for approval.
+The specialist team will review the application to ensure I have met all criteria before sending it to the NDIA for consideration.

 11:30am – 12:00pm

 I quickly head into the lunch room to grab an early lunch.
 Today’s lunch is chicken salad, which I eat while listening to my colleague tell me a funny story about a terrible date he went on.
-I finish up lunch and then swing by my co-worker’s office, a psychologist who I will be doing a double session with.
+I finish up lunch and then go find a psychologist colleague who I will be facilitating a therapy session with.

 12:00pm – 1:00pm

-We arrive at the Kwinana Community Gym and find our client warming up on the treadmill.
-Our client has several mental health disorders including schizophrenia and depression.
-While my colleague checks in with him, I review his exercise diary and consider what changes I would like to make today to further improve his health and work towards his goal of losing weight.
+We arrive at the Kwinana Community Gym and find our shared customer warming up on the treadmill.
+Our customer has mental health disorders, including schizophrenia and depression.
+While my psych colleague checks in with him, I review his exercise diary and consider what changes I might make today to further improve his health and work towards his goal of losing weight.
 We work collaboratively in the gym and make improvements in several weights including leg press, tricep dips and seated rows.
-My client is happy with his recent gains and we conclude with a discussion of how he feels calmer and controlled for the day after he has finished exercising.
+The customer is happy with his recent progress and we conclude the session with a discussion about how he feels calmer and more in control on days that he has exercised.

 1:00pm – 1:30pm

-I jump in the car and head back to the Cockburn office to my next appointment.
-This time I listen to the Squiz Today Podcast, which is short summary of the news in the past 24 hours.
+I jump in the car and head back to the Cockburn office for my next appointment.
+This time I listen to the Squiz Today podcast, which is short summary of the news in the past 24 hours.

 1:30pm – 2:30pm

-My next appointment is in a group home with two brothers.
-Both clients had a stroke many years ago and they now use powered wheelchairs to move around.
-I have received a handover from an occupational therapist in our therapy team who wants me to observe the clients using a standing hoist amidst concerns they needed more supportive equipment.
-I review the clients using the standing hoist and noted how they relied heavily on the hoist to move them from sitting to standing.
-After a few attempts to correct the transfer which were unsuccessful, we all speak about our options to trial different equipment.
-We decided to trial a full hoist which I will need to arrange with a supplier as soon as possible.
+My next appointment is at a group home with two brothers.
+Both had a stroke many years ago and now use powered wheelchairs to get around.
+I have received a handover from an occupational therapist in our therapy team, who wants me to observe the brothers using a standing hoist due to concerns that they might need more supportive equipment.
+I assess them using the standing hoist and note how they rely heavily on the hoist to move them from sitting to standing.
+After a few attempts to correct the transfer, which are unsuccessful, we all speak about the options for trialling different equipment.
+We decide to trial a full hoist, which I will need to arrange with a supplier as soon as possible.

 2:30pm – 3:00pm